Alex1304/botrino/website/docs/command-extension/subcommands.md

 If let's say the prefix is `!` and the top level command is named `top`, sending `!top sub` in chat will make the bot reply with "This is a subcommand!".

 :::info
-The `Mono<Void> run(CommandContext)` method of the top level command will not be run if the subcommand is triggered.
+The `Mono<Void> run(CommandContext)` method of the top level command will **not** be run if the subcommand is triggered.
 :::

 :::tip
-`inheritFrom(this)` allows to inherit some settings from the parent command, such as privilege, scope, error handler and rate limit.
+`inheritFrom(this)` allows to inherit some settings from the parent command, such as privilege, scope, error handler and cooldown.
 It won't inherit aliases, action, documentation and subcommands.
 You are not required to call it if you don't want those properties to be inherited.
 :::

 ## Command classes as subcommands